tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 075.md

 - We approach the home, and the door opens and out comes a very old looking elf.
 - In exchange for Keth's life, we have need to provide the druid with a humanoid of equal standing to Keth, along with a diamond worth about 1000g, and an offering to the druid.
 - We purchase a scroll of resurrection to use on Keth from Vil in exchange for the legendary stone thing that Keth has.
+- We successfully revive Keth, then go to Hendricks farm for the evening to rest.
 -